pruthu-vi/Exploratory-Data-Analysis-in-R/README.md

 So see some of my works here.

 # Plots
 Nessessory data sets and R codes are provided. :)
+Codes for some plots, you will see when you do swirl work.

 ### Plot 1